-Your choice of dog bite lawyer is critical in the case of an animal attack or dog bite injury in South Carolina.
-If you or a loved one has been hurt, call The Jeffcoat Law Firm for a free consultation about your rights to compensation.
+Your choice of dog bite attorney is critical in the case of an animal attack or personal injury in South Carolina.
+If you or a loved one has been hurt, contact The Jeffcoat Law Firm for a free consultation about your rights to compensation.
 We serve Lexington, Columbia, all of Richland County, and beyond.

 Remember, your future depends on what you do today.
 Don’t become a victim twice – we are here to help and advocate on your behalf.